Survival racks

 radeaux de survie

-Adapt your life raft to your navigation
+Adapt your liferaft to your sailing style

 • Offshore rafts: designed and mandatory for sailing beyond 60 miles from a shelter.
 These liferafts are designed for long voyages where significant sailing conditions may be encountered (strong winds and heavy swells).
 They can carry from 4 to 12 people, depending on the model.

-Construction and armament
+Construction and equipment

-These weapons are generally distinguished into two categories:
+These are generally divided into two categories:

 armement radeau de survie